 - Loss of a bodily function

-An Attorney Can Help You Negotiate a Fair Settlement
+An Attorney Can Help You Negotiate A Fair Settlement

-Most pedestrian accident cases include at least one attempt to negotiate a fair settlement with the plaintiff’s insurance company.
+Most pedestrian accident cases entail at least one attempt to negotiate a fair settlement with the plaintiff’s insurance company.
 This is sometimes done with direct communication between the opposing attorneys or in a mediation conference.

 Complete a Free Case Evaluation form now

-We Can Take Your Case to Trial on Your Behalf, If Necessary
+We Can Take Your Case To Trial On Your Behalf If Necessary

 If we cannot secure a fair settlement for you through negotiations with the at-fault driver’s insurance company, we can file a lawsuit to get compensation for you.